jaraen/TiTimestamp/README.rst

 This is a Titanium mobile module for iOS that helps reading and measuring performance and execution times.

 Provides two methods for your experimentation.
-In both cases, time stamp is returned/printed as a double type representing number of seconds with six decimal (0.000000), aka nanoseconds (10^-6), since 00:00:00 1 January 2001.
+In both cases, time stamp is returned/printed as a double type representing number of seconds with six decimal (0.000000), aka microseconds (10^-6), since 00:00:00 1 January 2001.

 ::
 	-(void)logTimeStamp